-Each of the overseas programs emphasizes exposure to other business environments, cultures, and political and economic systems, while offering a mixture of Thunderbird's Core courses, regionally specific courses and field trips to local companies.
+Each of these options emphasizes exposure to other business environments, cultures, and political and economic systems, while offering a mixture of Thunderbird's Core courses, regionally specific courses and field trips to local companies.
 Actual course offerings vary across locations and from trimester to trimester.
 Unless otherwise stated in the following program descriptions, courses are taught in English.

 For those who wish to study language, regionally appropriate language courses offer the opportunity to sharpen language skills in an immersion environment.
-Global Services provides many trimester 2 and 3 Core (GM) course offerings for continuing students at the overseas locations each term of their operation.
-Global Services also offers the Finance Focus Area and other limited Focus Area courses at Thunderbird Europe.
-Please refer to the Global Services course schedule for specific courses, Focus Area courses and the terms and locations where they will be offered on the Thunderbird website at www.thunderbird.edu.
+Many trimester 2 and 3 Core (GM) courses are offered for continuing students at the overseas locations each term of their operation.
+Customized Focus Area courses are offered.
+Please refer to the course schedule for specific courses, Focus Area courses and the terms and locations where they will be offered.

-Students must have completed a minimum of fifteen (15) credit hours on the Glendale campus before participating in an overseas program, unless a student has been accepted to begin the MBA program at Thunderbird Europe.
-Students may attend more than one overseas program or stay more than one trimester as long as they meet the Glendale 15-trimester hour residency requirement for graduation.
-Students on probation may apply to participate in an overseas program.
+Students may attend more than one overseas campus or stay more than one trimester, and may complete their entire program at Thunderbird Europe if courses needed for graduation are available.
+Students on probation may attend an overseas program.
 All student loans and scholarships currently available to a Thunderbird student attending the Glendale campus are also applicable to an overseas program.

-Each student who plans on participating in an overseas program must have a passport valid for at least six months beyond the proposed stay.
+Each student who plans on attending an overseas program must have a passport valid for at least six months beyond the proposed stay.
 Some countries require that visas be obtained prior to entering the country, depending on the nationality of the passport holder.
 It is the student's responsibility to obtain the necessary visa in order to attend the overseas program.

-Students should understand that as American citizens, or foreign nationals, in a foreign country, they will be subject to all the laws of the host country.
+Students should understand that they will be subject to all the laws of the host country.
 Students must familiarize themselves with the laws of the host country in which they will be studying before they visit.
 Students must agree to conduct themselves in a manner that will bring credit to Thunderbird, and agree to comply with all the laws of the host country, as well as the regulations of Thunderbird and its programs.
 Students who break the laws will be subject to the fines or penalties imposed by the country in which they are studying.
-In addition, any inappropriate or illegal conduct while in that country may, in the sole judgment of Thunderbird, terminate participation in the overseas program and may also include suspension or expulsion from school.
+In addition, any inappropriate or illegal conduct while in that country may, in the sole judgment of Thunderbird, terminate participation at the overseas campus and may also include suspension or expulsion from school.